wiselenium/wiselenium/README.md

 ```

 #### Create your Frames
-A component is any type annotated with `@Frame` and must have a no-arg constructor.
+A frame is any type annotated with `@Frame` and must have a no-arg constructor.
 wiselenium will automatically switchTo the frame context before any of its methods are called, and switchTo the previous context afterwards.
 This way, even nested frame structures are transparently handled.
-Every component, frame or WebElement inside it is also initialized on a lazy mode.
+Every component, frame or WebElement inside it will be initialized on a lazy mode.

 1) Creating your frame:
 ```java